polyverse-appsec/vs-boost/internal_readme.md

 1. npm run pretest
 2. npm run test

+Or to run integration Tests with Package/Min
+1. npm run esbuild-pretest
+2. npm run test

+Note: In both cases, *pretest will clean/erase the output folder and rebuild everything

 Note: Full integration tests will also download the latest stable Visual Studio Code - for consistency of test environment.

 Integration Tests check if each command exists, and performs a simple command verification (i.e. verify command can be run successfully)